JamesG3/Leetcode/AAA(Note for this repository).md

 - Product of Array Except Self: from left -\> right ; then right-\>left
 - Minimum Moves to Equal Array Elements: using `sum(nums) - len(nums)*min(nums)` to calculate the total moving steps
 - Arithmetic Slices: alculate the nth of 1,3,6,10... use formula `nth=n(n-1)/2`
+- 125 Valid Palindrome: cannot use a brute force solution, would cause a TLE error, should use a in place solution, use O(n).

 ### Need to be refreshed
 - Battleship in a Board: checking head horizontally and vertically.